Bridging Prediction and Intervention Problems in Social Systems: Prescriptive Angles

 Eppink, an attorney Of Counsel, concludes in a testimony before the Senate on ADS governance, ``The lesson is this: Decades-long class actions by indigent families are not a viable plan for AI governance in federal programs."
 Instead, auditing and performance evaluation and management of ADS ought to be monitored and regulated as part of regular procedure.

 Developing mechanisms and governance structures for performance management is necessary when it is not already present.
-Even with existing frameworks, it's impossible to anticipate all harms ahead of time.
-Experimenting with new structures for continual performance monitoring is crucial.
+It's still impossible to anticipate all harms ahead of time, so experimenting with new structures for continual performance monitoring is crucial.
 Although incident report databases such as those used by vaccines~\citep{vaers} have some issues with implementation (e.g., selective reporting, lack of knowledge by users), they can provide a feedback mechanism for deployers.

 \paragraph{Acknowledgments} We are grateful to all workshop participants for discussions.